caseykotowski/Stock-Analysis/README.md

     Next i
 ```
 I have 3 more indexed variables, which I set to zero for all indicies.
 From there, I only have to loop over all of the rows of data.
-I check for relevent volume to add, and if they're on the first or last row of data for the stock the index is connected to.
+I check for relavent volume to add, and if they're on the first or last row of data for the stock the index is connected to.
 Then, if it's the last cell for the index, I increase the ticker index by 1 to switch to the next stock.
 This is how we loop through all of the stocks without creating another layer to the loops.
 This increased the speed of the code considerably, while delivering the same computational results.
 For 2017, the code ran in 0.27 seconds, and 0.27 seconds for 2018.